batariloa/Spring-Rest-Docs-with-JUnit-Testing/README.md

 *The HTML file will be generated inside the <mark>/target/generated-docs</mark> folder.

+## Telling a JUnit test to document the call

 Inside the JUnit test, while performing the GET call, we call the method __document("{methodName}})__ to document the request and response with the name of the test method.